-You have had a bone marrow transplant.
-It will take 6 months or more for your blood counts and immune system to recover fully.
-During this time, your risk for infections, bleeding, and skin problems is higher.
+You have had a bone marrow transplant .
+It will take 6 months or more for your blood counts and immune system to fully recover.
+During this time, your risk of infection, bleeding, and skin problems is higher.

 Your body is still weak.
-It may take up to a year to feel like you did before your bone marrow transplant.
-It is likely that you will get tired very easily.
-You will also likely have a poor appetite.
+It may take up to a year to feel like you did before your transplant.
+You will likely get tired very easily.
+You may also have a poor appetite.

 If you received bone marrow from someone else, you may develop signs of graft-versus-host disease (GVHD).
-Ask your doctor or nurse to tell you what signs of GVHD you should watch for.
+Ask your health care provider to tell you what signs of GVHD you should watch for.

 - Let your toothbrush air dry between brushings.

 Rinse your mouth 4 times a day with a salt and baking soda solution.
 (Mix one half teaspoon, or 2.5 mL, of salt and one half teaspoon. or 2.5 mL, of baking soda in 8 ounces or 240 milliliters of water.)

 Your doctor may prescribe a mouth rinse.
 DO NOT use mouth rinses with alcohol in them.

 Use your regular lip care products to keep your lips from drying and cracking.
 Tell your doctor if you develop new mouth sores or pain.

 Avoid foods and drinks that have a lot of sugar in them.
 Chew sugarless gums or suck on sugar-free popsicles or sugar-free hard candies.